Checkit Game

 The Checkit Game is suitable for all ages because you can choose the type of numbers and the operation that you will use.

-You can play this game with (1) addition and subtraction or with (2) multiplication and division, whichever you choose.
+You can play this game with different sets of numbers like whole numbers or integers, fractions or decimals and with (1) addition and subtraction or with (2) multiplication and division, whichever you choose.
+You can play with algebraic expressions and other types of entries in the boxes.

-The numbers on the edges of the triangle are the sum in Game 1 and the product in Game 2 of the numbers at the vertices.
+Start with 3 entries and 3 empty boxes.
+The numbers on the edges of the triangle are the sum in Game 1 and the same numbers could be the product of the numbers at the vertices in Game 2.

 So in this example Game 1 would have 143, 187 and 154 on the edges and Game 2 would have 4840, 8712 and 5445 on the edges.

-Here are the rules for this game for 2 players:
+Here are the rules for the Checkit game for 2 players or teams:

-- The players must agree on what numbers are allowed.
-For example whole numbers, or integers, or rational numbers, or powers of 2, 3, 4 and 7 or, to keep the numbers small, just 0 to 10 at the vertices.
+1. The players must agree on the types of entries in the boxes to be used in the game.
+For example the entries could be whole numbers or integers, or rational numbers, or powers of 2, 3, 4 and 7 or, for young learners, the numbers could be small, just 0 to 10 at the vertices.
+Or the entries could be algebraic expressions.

-- Players take it in turns to fill in a number in an empty box.
+4. Players take it in turns to fill in an empty box.

-- Players check if the numbers entered are correct.
-If a player makes a mistake and is challenged by an opponent before the opponent enters another number, then he loses the game and his opponent wins a point.
+5. Players check if the numbers entered are correct.
+If a player makes a mistake, and is challenged by an opponent before the opponent enters another number, then he loses the game and his opponent wins a point.

-- When all 6 boxes have numbers in them both players check and if there are any mistakes then both players lose a point, if everything is correct, both players win a point.
+6. When all 6 boxes have entries in them both players check and if there are any mistakes then both players lose a point, if everything is correct, both players win a point.

-Here is another example for Game 1.
+Here is another example where the operations are addition and subtraction.
 What numbers go in the empty boxes?
 Click here for the answer.

 What similarities and differences can you see between The Checkit Game with Addition and Polycircles https://aiminghigh.aimssec.ac.za/polycircles/ and The Triangle Midpoints Problem https://aiminghigh.aimssec.ac.za/triangle-midpoints/?